Dinesh-Vishwakarma/CODESOFT/README.md

 # Java Program Repository

+About CODESOFT

+CODESOFT is a platform that provides hands-on experience through internships in various fields, including Java development.
+It offers real-world projects to help students and professionals enhance their coding skills and industry knowledge.

+About Task - 1 Guess The Number Game

+This project is a Guess the Number game developed in Java as part of the CODESOFT internship program.
+The game is designed to test players' logical thinking and intuition by challenging them to guess a randomly generated number within a limited number of rounds.

+The game begins by generating a random number between 0 and 99.
+The player chooses the number of rounds (between 1 and 10) to guess the correct number.
+Each guess is evaluated, and feedback is provided:

+- If the guess is correct, the player wins.

+- If the guess is too high, the game informs the player.

+- If the guess is too low, the game gives a hint.

+- If all rounds are used without a correct guess, the player loses

 This repository contains Java programs.
-Follow the instructions below to set up Java and execute the programs.
+Follow the instructions below to set up Java and execute the programs.(#Table-of-Contents)

 ## Table of Contents
 - [Downloading Java](#downloading-java)